szpajder/libacars/doc/PROG_GUIDE.md

 - The `tag_list` field in `la_adsc_msg_t` is a pointer to the first tag in the message.
 The tag list is a single-linked list implemented as a `la_list` type.
-  Refer to libacars API Reference for a complete description of this type and related functions.
+  Refer to the [API Reference](API_REFERENCE.md) for a complete description of this type and related functions.
 - To access a particular parameter, you have to know the tag under which it exists (refer to definitions of tag types in `<libacars/adsc.h>`).
 Then you